ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 ## Server Configuration Retrieval {#config-retrieval}
 Inputs:
-- ``server_origin``: The origin to retrieve a Server configuration for.
+- ``server_origin``: The origin to retrieve a server configuration for.

 No outputs.

-1. The Client makes an anonymous GET request to ``CONFIG_ENDPOINT``/.well-known/privacy-pass with a message of type ``fetch-config`` and a body of:
+1. The client makes an anonymous GET request to ``CONFIG_ENDPOINT``/.well-known/privacy-pass with a message of type ``fetch-config`` and a body of: